-In 49% of cases where a scam was suspected, a low understanding of the pension transfer, advice and fees was detected – people simply weren’t being told enough about what was happening with their pension, or lacked the ability to understand, making it easier for scammers to skip over important details.
+In 49% of cases where a scam was suspected, a low understanding of the pension transfer, advice was detected – people simply weren’t being told enough about what was happening with their pension, or lacked the ability to understand, making it easier for scammers to skip over important details.

 5. Advisers being watched

 The FCA regulates all financial advisers, doing their best to make sure advisers follow the rules to protect pension savers.
 In many suspicious pension transfer cases, the adviser involved was already on a watch-list over previous concerns.

 6. Dodgy new scheme

 In 19% of suspicious cases reviewed, the new pension scheme (where the money ended up) was subject to due diligence concerns, with some spending as little as 15 minutes to make sure everything looked right.
 Due diligence processes are there to protect people from potential scams by looking into the details.